Lock screen overview (Windows Runtime apps)

-This topic discusses the concepts and terminology surrounding an app's presence on the lock screen.
-The lock screen is the screen shown when you lock your computer, as well as when you reboot the device or wake it from a sleep state.
+This topic discusses the concepts and terminology for an app's presence on the lock screen.
+The lock screen is shown when you lock your device, as well as when you reboot the device or wake it from a sleep state.
 It is a user-customizable surface that both conveys information and protects the computer against unauthorized use.

 The Windows 8 lock screen serves three basic purposes:

 - Prevents accidental sign-in attempts on touch devices

 - Provides a personalized surface for the user

 - Date and time

 - Notifications from a limited set of apps